ttsukianto/esip_julia_aws/README.md

 b) To do the actual seismic noise preprocessing and crosscorrelation, we use [SeisNoise.jl](https://github.com/tclements/SeisNoise.jl) from [Tim Clements](https://scholar.harvard.edu/thclements) and [Marine Denolle](https://quake.fas.harvard.edu/people/marine-denolle).
 The XCor Filter parameters are used by this code.

-c) We have written some Julia code that uses these two packages.
-We then distribute the correlations over an EC2 AWS instance and return the completed the correlations to the user.
+c) We have written some Julia code [SeisNoiseAWS.jl](https://github.com/dylanmikesell/SeisNoiseAWS.jl/tree/master/docs) that uses these two packages.
+We then distribute the correlations over an AWS EC2 instance and return the completed the correlations to the user.

 #### XCor Filter parameters